erjosito/azure-nvas/ubuntu/README.md

 # Deploying an Ubuntu-based NVA in Azure with CLI

 This document shows how to deploy an Ubuntu-based NVA to Azure.
 It include sections on basic deployment, BGP configuration with BIRD, IPsec configuration with StrongSwan and SNAT configuration with iptables.
+Note that all commands follow Linux shell syntax, so if you are running in Windows you might want to try them out in WSL (Windows Subsystem for Linux).

 ## Basic deployment